supermanue/crudexample-http4s-zio/README.md

 ## Testing

-Note: this is still a work in project, so testing is not complete.
-I'm defining my final objective here.

 Testing is performed in different layers:

 - Domain: unit tests for the services residing in the Service package.
-    - We are using a mock DB in here -just an array- to isolate responsibilities
+    - I am using a mock DB in here -just an array- to isolate responsibilities
+    - I am using property-based testing for the model whenever possible
+    - For a full description of the test see [Road to ZIO\[N\]: chapter 3, testing the Domain](https://medium.com/@supermanue/road-to-zio-n-chapter-3-testing-the-domain-1499ca157dc4)
 - Adapters: unit tests for the adapters, making sure that they implement correctly the desired functionalities.
+    - Also described in section 4
+- There are missing tests described in the TODO section

+## TODO

+This is an ongoing process and it is still not finished.
+Some missing sections are:

+- Clean (probably with a full refactor) the HTTP layer.
+This will come in section 5 of the Road to ZIO\[n\].

-- Integration tests. here we start the full application and use a Scala client to attack the API.
-This way we verify
+- Full testing of the HTTP layer with integration tests.
+I will start the full application and use a Scala client to attack the API.
+This way we verify that:
-  that:
     - the wiring is correct and we are able to perform CRUD operations
-    - the "http" layer is correct, and the server is returning the correct HTTP codes both in the case of correct executions and failures
+    - the HTTP layer is correct, and the server is returning the correct HTTP codes both in the case of correct executions and failures

+- Scalability tests
+    - attack the API with something like [Gatling](https://gatling.io/) and see how ZIO+HTTP4S+DOOBIE behaves under heavy loads

+- Kafka Producer/Consumer
+    - I want to test how to write and read Kafka stuff with ZIO

+- Update to ZIO2
+    - while this tutorial has been writen, a new version of ZIO has been released.
+It is supposed to simplify most of the pain points, so it is definitely worth to take a deep look at it.